Vivena/babelweb2/README.md

     babelweb2 -node=[::1]:33123 -node=[2001:660:3301:9208::88]:33123

 The web interface is on port 8080 (type "http://localhost:8080" in your browser).
-You may specify a different port with the "-http" flag.
+You may specify a different port with the `-http` flag.

 From the routing daemon BabelWeb2 must obtain at least:
 - Announced metric